 - You must have Medicare Part A and Part B.

-- There are 10 standardized Medigap plans lettered A thru N
+- There are multiple standardized Medigap plans lettered A thru N

-- If you have a Medicare Advantage (Part C) plan, you can still apply for a supplement plan, but make sure you disenroll from the plan and go back to Part A & B before your Medigap insurance policy begins.
+- If you have a Medicare Advantage (Part C) plan, make sure you disenroll before your Medigap Plan become active.

-- You pay the private insurance company a monthly premium for your policy in addition to the monthly Part B premium that you pay to Medicare.
+- You pay your provider a monthly premium in addition to the monthly Part B premium that you pay to Medicare.

 - A policy only covers one person.
 If you and your spouse both want Medigap insurance coverage, you’ll each have to buy separate policies.

 - Any standardized policy is guaranteed renewable even if you have health problems.

 - Medigap policies do no cover prescription drugs.

 Carriers price the premiums for each letter plan off of several factors including age, location, gender, etc. They’re are three types of Medigap pricing guidelines: